 My research focuses on the different ways that ancient communities perceived and interacted with the environment.
 My doctoral research, funded by the AHRC, centred on how the diverse religious communities of the Roman Near East engaged with water in the characterisation of gods, the organisation of sacred spaces and the development of patterns of worship.
 Click here for an open access copy of my thesis.
 My current monograph project is The Nature of the Near East: Environments and their Religious Communities in the Roman Empire.
 Using the methodology of environmental history, this book will aim to offer a new history of the religious communities of the Near East and their position in the Roman Empire.

-I am also currently working on an article-length project that explores expressions of environmental loss in the Safaitic inscriptions of northern Arabia through the concept of ‘ecological grief’, a contemporary model adopted by social scientists to analyse the impact of experienced or anticipated ecological losses on the mental health of affected communities.
-Click here for a video of me discussing this project as part of Warwick's Faculty of Arts at Home video series.
+I am also currently working on an article-length project that explores expressions of environmental loss in the Safaitic inscriptions of ancient northern Arabia through the concept of ‘ecological grief’, a contemporary model adopted by social scientists to analyse the impact of experienced or anticipated ecological losses on the mental health of affected communities.
+Click here for a video of me discussing this project in 2020 as part of Warwick's Faculty of Arts at Home video series.

 (2020) 'Environments and gods: creating the sacred landscape of Mount Kasios’ in Haüssler, R. and Chiai, G.F. eds.
 Sacred Landscapes in Antiquity: Creation, Manipulation, Transformation, Oxbow Books, Oxford.

 (2020) 'Contextualizing the sacred in the Hellenistic and Roman Near East' Bibliotheca Orientalis 77.5/6, pp.429-445.

 (forthcoming) ‘Religious Life’ with Ewins, A. in Kaizer, T. ed.
 A Companion to the Hellenistic and Roman Near East, Blackwell Companions to the Ancient World.
 Wiley Blackwell, Malden, MA .